Project Alpha (hoax): Revelation and aftermath

 Phillips decided to release a research brief at a workshop of the Parapsychological Association Convention in August 1981.
 According to the researchers' official version, in preparation Phillips also wrote to Randi to ask for a tape of fake metal-bending, which was to be shown alongside the recording of Shaw and Edwards.
 The researchers were looking for critical input from the parapsychology community and afterward released a revised abstract that reflected the received criticism.

-After the announcements in the press, Randi wrote to the lab again and stated that it was entirely possible the two were magicians using common sleight of hand to fool the researchers.
+After the Project Alpha announcements in the press, Randi wrote to the lab again and stated that it was entirely possible the two were magicians using common sleight of hand to fool the researchers.
 He also started to leak stories that the two were his plants.
 The story had been widely circulated by the time the meeting was held the next month.
 Upon returning from the meeting, Phillips immediately changed the test protocols; Shaw and Edwards found that they were no longer able to fool the experimenters so easily, and in most cases, unable to fool them at all.
 During this time the lab started releasing additional reports that seriously toned down the success rate.
 In their own words, "We did not conclude that they must be frauds, but only that after extensive testing, they were not behaving nearly as psychically as they had led us to expect."

-According to Marcello Truzzi, Berthold E. Schwarz was the "chief victim of Project Alpha."
+According to Marcello Truzzi, Berthold E. Schwarz was the "chief victim of Project Alpha".
 Schwarz had written a monograph on Shaw's psychic powers which was withdrawn from publication.
-Truzzi adds "...
-Dr. Schwarz first became involved with Shaw because Schwarz hoped that Shaw might be able to use PK to help his seriously ill daughter for whom no orthodox medical cure is available."
+Truzzi adds "Dr. Schwarz first became involved with Shaw because Schwarz hoped that Shaw might be able to use PK to help his seriously ill daughter for whom no orthodox medical cure is available."
 Shaw states that he was unaware of this agenda of Dr. Schwarz.